inside.ewu.edu

 Pre-requisites: PSYC 301 and PSYC 302.

-Survey of theories of psychotherapy dealing with psychopathology.
+Survey of theories of psychotherapy.
 Particular attention is given to effectiveness of theory construction.
 Evaluates the role of intervening variables and logical consistency.

 PSYC 305.
 CHILD AND ADOLESCENT DEVELOPMENT.
 4 Credits.